apehex/awesome-poker/README.md

 - [DeepStack study](https://www.deepstack.ai/s/DeepStack.pdf) - Joint study that led to the [DeepStack agent](https://github.com/lifrordi/DeepStack-Leduc).
 - [Libratus study](https://www.cs.cmu.edu/~noamb/papers/17-arXiv-Subgame.pdf) - Study realised by the CMU exposing part of the Libratus bot ; published at the NIPS 2017.
+- [Superhuman AI for multiplayer poker](https://science.sciencemag.org/content/early/2019/07/10/science.aay2400) - Paper on the Pluribus agent ; published in Science on July 2019.

 ## Other Awesome Lists